Feuerfuchs/sass-ignis/README.md

 - [Fluid properties](#fluid-properties): A generalization of fluid typography
 - [Modular scales](#modular-scales)

-All features are explained in the [Wiki](https://github.com/Feuerfuchs/sass-ignis/wiki).
+All features are explained in greater detail the [Wiki](https://github.com/Feuerfuchs/sass-ignis/wiki).
-For thorough explanations about all mixins, functions and variables, check the [SassDoc documentation](https://ignis-doc.feuerfuchs.eu/).
+For thorough explanations about single mixins, functions and variables, check the [SassDoc documentation](https://ignis-doc.feuerfuchs.eu/).
 The rest of this document is a quick overview over what Ignis has to offer.

 ## Getting started